GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/audio/index.md

 * It reaches its **end** and is not configured to loop. * There is **an error during the loading** (in which case it will be considered as playing for a few milliseconds, then will be deemed to be stopped as it was unable to load). * Or you used **the action** to stop a sound or music on the channel.

-## References
+## Reference

-You can browse all the actions, conditions and expressions related to [the audio on this reference page](/gdevelop5/all-features/audio/reference/)
+All actions, conditions and expressions are listed in [the audio reference page](/gdevelop5/all-features/audio/reference/).